 Take the long-held principle of open justice, one of the bedrocks of democracy.
-In one clean sweep the 19th-century legal philosopher Jeremy Bentham – “the present but non-voting member” of University College London – said the very thing everyone likes to trot out:
+In one clean sweep the 19th-century legal philosopher Jeremy Bentham – of University College London – said the very thing everyone likes to trot out:

 “Publicity is the very soul of justice.
 It is the keenest spirit to exertion and the surest of all guards against improbity.
 It keeps the judge, while trying, under trial.”